Linux Mint Debian is the latest version of Linux Mint. Unlike other versions of Mint, it is not based on Ubuntu, but rather on Debian

 If the disk you are trying to install to already has existing partitions, this step will not be necessary.

 You will get this friendly warning.
-Click Apply.
+Click

 - /boot